A sufficient condition for finiteness of Frobenius test exponents: Frobenius actions on modules

-This connection and the commutativity of the diagram in \ref{filter regular les plus frob} gives us the ability to use $\hsl(H^j_\mfm(R))$ to control $\fte(\mfq)$, as long as we know that uniformly in $e$ the maps $\alpha_e$ eventually do not map too many elements into the Frobenius closure of zero.
-Note that commutative of the same diagram shows that just as when $M$ and $N$ are modules with a Frobenius action and $\alpha: M \rightarrow N$ is $F$ equivariant, then $\alpha(0^F_M)\subset 0^F_N$.
+This connection and the diagram in \Cref{filter regular les plus frob} gives us the ability to use $\hsl(H^j_\mfm(R))$ to control $\fte(\mfq)$, as long as we have some control on what maps into the kernel of $f^e_R$.
+Although $f_R$ is not a true Frobenius action, the proof of \Cref{basics of frob actions} part c) still works, showing: